FRC1257/robotics-training/docs/frc/1-Basics/5a-First_Subsystem.md

 Pictured above is the intake from 1257's robot for 2019's Destination: Deep Space.
 The green wheels are connected to a single motor and motor controller combination.
 That motor can spin inwards to take in cargo balls, and then eject the balls by spinning outward.
 While the ball is *within* the intake, we will keep it in place by spinning the wheels at a small, neutral speed.

-For this tutorial, we'll assume that a SPARK MAX was used.
+For this tutorial, we'll assume that a SPARK MAX motor controller was used to control our motor.

+## Flowchart

+Before we get into going over the code, we're going to review a flowchart of our code and generally how the subsystem will fit into the command-based model.
+Make sure you zoom in to see the details.
+If the flowchart does not load, please [press here](https://drive.google.com/file/d/1OdYeyfamvG7weoWkQY1DDX4__NVKelgm/view?usp=sharing) to view a copy of it.

+The green sections will be handled by our subsystem class, while the red sections will be handled by the `RobotContainer` file.

+<iframe frameborder="0" style="width:100%;height:343px;" src="https://app.diagrams.net/?lightbox=1&highlight=0000ff&edit=_blank&layers=1&nav=1&title=Roller%20Intake%20Flowchart.drawio#Uhttps%3A%2F%2Fdrive.google.com%2Fuc%3Fid%3D1OdYeyfamvG7weoWkQY1DDX4__NVKelgm%26export%3Ddownload"></iframe>

 Now that we have the basics out of the way, it's time to start coding!

 ## Snail Subsystem

 Before we make our file that represents the subsystem in code, there is one file in our template which is essential: `SnailSubsystem.java`.
-This file is an abstract class that each subsystem class extends to gain key abstract functions.
+This file is an abstract class that each subsystem class must extend to be recognized as a subsystem in our code.
 For a refresh on what abstract classes are and their uses, go to our [Polymorphism page](https://github.com/FRC1257/robotics-training/blob/Ethan-Subsystem/java/4.%20Objects/6.%20Polymorphism.md).

 Here is a copy of the `SnailSubsystem` code: